mahir-dev/SISS-FYP-I/README.md

 - Deep Learning: Advanced algorithms for feature extraction and pattern recognition.
 - User-Friendly Interface: An intuitive and simple interface allows for seamless user engagement.
 - Firebase Realtime Database and Authorization: Effective administration of the iris database to ensure effective storage and retrieval of   user data.
-- Comprehensive Documentation: Extensive documentation to assist users and developers with installation, configuration, and use.

 # System architecture
 The Smart Iris Security System features a three layered architecture that combines iris recognition, deep learning, and firebase components.
 The system's architecture ensures reliability.
 For a more detailed perspective.